splttingatms/splttingatms.github.io/_drafts/removing-owin-hosting-trace-listener.markdown

 	<figcaption>Double Logs from hidden trace listener</figcaption>
 </figure>

-### How to remove HostingTraceListener
+### Removing the HostingTraceListener

-There is a way to remove the trace listener though.
-Simply call Trace.Listeners.Remove and pass in the name of the OWIN listener as below.
+Call Trace.Listeners.Remove and pass in the name of the OWIN listener as below.
 Make sure to call remove *after* starting the service because the listener won't exist beforehand.

 ```c#
 System.Diagnostics.Trace.Listeners.Remove("HostingTraceListener");